Microsoft Active Directory

 Staff members can choose from 3 options.
 In computer labs and lecture rooms roaming profiles are used in any case.

 Network printers are available over Windows file server.
 In computer labs and faculty library student server Fik is used (available for both students and staff members), all other printers are available over server Aja for staff members only.
 Again, there are more than one choices.
 However, students can use the first one only.

 Access From Computer Which Is Not a Domain Member

 The resources of Active Directory servers (shared disk and printers) can be used from computer which is not a domain member.
 When any resource of a server is requested for the first time system asks for user credentials, i.e. login name and password.
 If you type just your login name it is in fact MYPC\login which is not valid for domain logon.
 You have to type in your login with domain name, FIT\login or firstname.lastname@example.org.
 In case you do not use domain name you may wait for quite long time before you are notified your credentials are not valid.
 The same should be used for command line (example for staff members):

 c:\> net use p: \\aja\zam\login /user:fit\loginand for students:

 c:\> net use p: \\fik\stud\xt\xtest99 /user:fit\xtest99If your computer is not connected to FIT LAN you should use VPN first.

-In computers outside FIT LAN (e.g. notebooks) it is recomended not to use drive letters and use UNC instead.
-When VPN is disconnected system may try to acces mapped drives which can cause delays.
+In computers outside FIT LAN (e.g. notebooks) it is recommended not to use drive letters and use UNC instead.
+When VPN is disconnected system may try to access mapped drives which can cause delays.